Women would pay more into pillar 3a – if they could

 The study shows that women with families are well aware of the importance of retirement provision.
 They have understood that private pension provision is becoming increasingly important.
 However, career breaks and part-time work often reduce their options for accumulating sufficient retirement assets.
 Even if the maximum amounts have been paid into Pillar 3a, the pension gaps, i.e. the shortfall from the pension reference value of 80% of final income, grow wider due to their family situation.

 The situation is different for young women with no children.
 In many cases, they would presumably have the financial means to make at least a smaller regular payment into their private pension and could benefit – given the long investment time horizon – from both the compound interest effect and, in particular, from securities solutions.
 Owing to low interest rates, securities are also an interesting option for all other groups in order to increase the potential returns.
-The well-placed DINKS could also close any pension shortfalls in their second pillar (due to part-time working, for example) through more consistent payments into Pillar 3a while saving tax at the same time.
+The well-placed DINKS and women who organize their business as either a sole proprietorship or general partnership could also close any pension shortfalls in their second pillar through more consistent payments into Pillar 3a while saving tax at the same time.